Development of a 100 ps TDC based on a Kintex 7 FPGA for the High Granular Neutron Time-of-Flight detector for the BM@N experiment: TDC implementation in the FPGA

 \section{TDC implementation in the FPGA}

 The TDC is based on the Kintex-7 input serial-to-parallel converter with oversampling capability and programmable delay.
 The design is based on Xilinx recommendations~\cite{XAPP523}, and uses only documented features of the FPGA within its specifications.
 The simplified TDC schematic is presented in figure~\ref{fig:tdc_line}.
+The TDC channel section (green, top) is replicated for every TDC input channel.
+The input TDC lines are connected to the input differential FPGA buffers (IBUFDS), which give four TDC input lines.
+Each TDC input line is delayed using its own IDELAY core.
+The delayed signal for each TDC line is captured four times within a single period at a frequency of 625 MHz using the ISERDESE2 (serial-to-parallel converter) core.
+The outputs of the four ISERDESE2 cores are digitally processed in the TDC logic core to perform time calculations.

-The FPGA ISERDESE2 (serial-to-parallel converter) core is driven with 625 MHz clock.
-This converter has a so-called “oversample” mode, where input signal is sampled four times during each clock period.
+The FPGA ISERDESE2 core is driven with a 625 MHz clock.
+This converter has a so-called “oversample” mode, where the input signal is sampled four times during each clock period.
 Sampling is performed with two clocks, precisely shifted by $90^\circ$.
 The ISERDES2 logic has three flip-flops in each sampling channel to minimize the metastability and to synchronize the samples at the output stage to one clock edge.
 The clocking of the flip-flops ensures that the time between sampling of the two connected flip-flops is not less than \nicefrac{3}{4} of the clock period.
-With 625~MHz clock the sampling interval is 400ps.

-To reach 100~ps time resolution of TDC, four channels with 400~ps sampling are used.
-The channels are time-shifted from each other by 100~ps with programmable delay core (IDELAY).
-Two differential input pairs (4 pins of the FPGA) are used to build one TDC channel.
-Precise sampling clocks are provided by a special clock buffer, BUFIO.
+Sampling the TDC input four times during each clock period at 625~MHz using ISERDESE2 results in a sampling interval of 400~ps.